tokensoft/suku_token/README.md

 ## Lifting Restrictions

 At some point in the future, the Issuer can turn off the transfer restriction functionality.
 Only the Issuer should have the ability to do this.

-## Revocations

-When the contract is deployed, the owner will have the ability to revoke tokens.
-When the owner revokes tokens, they will specify a target account and an amount of tokens.
-This amount of tokens will then be revoked from the target account back into the owners account.
-This functionality can be used to take ownership of tokens for any error scenarios.

-At any point in the future, the owner can disable this functionality.
-Once the owner disables the revocation functionality it will be turned off forever and cannot be turned back on.
+This is a one-time and permanent change that cannot be undone.
+Once resitrctions are disabled, all transfers to and from any address are allowed.

 # Testing
 You should be able to install dependencies and then run tests: